MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-network-devices.md

 To test network capacity, monitor the network activity on the proxy network interface.
 If it's more than 75 percent of the maximum bandwidth of any network interface, consider increasing the bandwidth of the network infrastructure that's inadequate.
 Or, consider using advanced features, such as HTTP compression.

 ## WAN Accelerators
-<a name="bkmk_WANacceslerators_o365"> </a>
+<a name="bkmk_WANaccelerators_o365"> </a>

 If your organization uses wide area network (WAN) acceleration proxy appliances, you may encounter issues when you access the Office 365 services.
 You may need to optimize your network device or devices to ensure that your users have a consistent experience when accessing Office 365.
 For example, Office 365 services encrypt some Office 365 content and the TCP header.
 Your device may not be able to handle this kind of traffic.

-Read our support statement about [ Using WAN Optimization Controller or Traffic/Inspection devices with Office 365 ](https://support.microsoft.com/kb/2690045).
+Read our support statement about [Using WAN Optimization Controller or Traffic/Inspection devices with Office 365](https://support.microsoft.com/kb/2690045).

 ## Hardware and Software Load-balancing Devices
-<a name="bkmk_hardwareandsoftwareloadlalancingdevices_o365"> </a>
+<a name="bkmk_hardwareandsoftwareloadbalancingdevices_o365"> </a>

 Your organization needs to use a hardware load balancer (HLB) or a Network Load Balancing (NLB) solution to distribute requests to your Active Directory Federation Services (AD FS) servers and/or your Exchange hybrid servers.
 Load-balancing devices control the network traffic to the on-premises servers.
 These servers are crucial in helping to ensure the availability of single sign-on and Exchange hybrid deployment.

 We provide a software-based NLB solution built into Windows Server.
 Office 365 supports this solution to achieve load balancing.

 ## Firewalls and proxies
-<a name="bkmk_hardwareandsoftwareloadlalancingdevices_o365"> </a>
+<a name="bkmk_firewallsandproxies_o365"> </a>

 For more details on configuring firewalls and proxies to connect to Office 365, read [Managing Office 365 endpoints](https://support.office.com/article/99cab9d4-ef59-4207-9f2b-3728eb46bf9a), [Network connectivity to Office 365](network-connectivity.md), and [Office 365 endpoints FAQ](https://support.office.com/article/d4088321-1c89-4b96-9c99-54c75cae2e6d) to learn more about devices and circuit selection.

 ## See also
-<a name="bkmk_hardwareandsoftwareloadlalancingdevices_o365"> </a>

 [Deployment advisors for Office 365 services](deployment-advisors-for-office-365.md)